 b.
 Appoint and remove members of the Church Board.
 (Chapter 7)

 c.
 Approve the annual Mission and Ministry Budget.

 d.
-Acquire and dispose of real property and all assets, hold title to and use its property and all assets for any activities consistent with its mission and ministry.
+Acquire and dispose of real property and all assets as well as hold title to and use church property and all assets for any activities.

 e.
 Make any legal agreements as necessary to fulfill the mission and ministry of this congregation.